 Vishing is a combination of the word “voice” and the word “phishing”.
-It refers to phishing scams done over the phone.
+Therefore it refers to phishing scams done over the phone.
 Individuals are tricked into revealing critical financial or personal information.
 Vishing works like phishing but does not always occur over the Internet and is carried out using voice technology.

 Commonly considered techniques:

 Skilled scammers/hackers have everything in place to sound legitimate:

 - Right information: they already have your name, address, phone number and bank details.
 In fact, all the information you would expect a genuine caller to have.